How to Become a Log Graders and Scalers in Alabama

 Obtain Alabama licensure or certification

 Alabama may require specific licensing or professional certification for log graders and scalerss.
-Requirements vary by state — contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Alabama

-Alabama employs 180 log graders and scalers.
-The highest concentrations are in Tuscaloosa.
+Alabama employs 100 log graders and scalers.

 Log Graders and Scalers salary range in Alabama